What You Will Learn

 Pass 2 (Encoding): FFmpeg reads the log file to understand which scenes need more bits and which need fewer, then encodes the final output with the bitrate distributed according to the analysis.

-The log file is named ffmpeg2pass-0.log (and ffmpeg2pass-0.log.mbtree for H.264) in the working directory.
+By default the log is written to ffmpeg2pass-0.log (and ffmpeg2pass-0.log.mbtree for H.264) in the working directory.
+Always use -passlogfile with a unique name per encode in batch jobs.

 Basic Two-Pass H.264 Example